 Report on behalf of the MidAmerica Region Board of Trustees

-I want to acknowledge the service of Kyrie Bock, who will be leaving the Board in June after serving two full terms.
-We appreciate her many contributions to the Board.
+Finally, I want to acknowledge the service of David Lauth, who will be leaving the Board in June after serving two full terms, including two years as President.
+His dedication and leadership to the Region and our entire Association cannot be overstated, and we appreciate his many contributions to the Board.

 It has been an honor serving the region as President of the Board since July.
 I’ll leave you with the closing words of my congregation: “May faith in love, and hope for community, keep us growing and changing together.
 Peace!”